TrustAGI-Lab/graph_datasets/README.md

 This repository maintains several benchmark graph datasets, which are widely used for graph classification.
 The graph datasets ranges from chemical compounds, scientific publications, to twitter sentiment graphs.
 The chemical compound graph datasets are in “.sdf” or “.smi” format, and other graph dataset are represented as “.nel” format.
 All these graph datasets can be handle by frequent subgraph miner packages such as Moss [1] and other softwares.

-# 1. NIC Anti-cancer activity prediction data (NCI)
+# 1. NCI Anti-cancer activity prediction data (NCI)
 Description:
 The NCI graph datasets are commonly used as the benchmark for graph classification.
 Each NCI dataset belongs to a bioassay task for anticancer activity prediction, where each chemical compound is represented as a graph, with atoms representing nodes and bonds as edges.
 A chemical compound is positive if it is active against the corresponding cancer, or negative otherwise.